To create inspired work, we must first be inspired.

 Meet our People.

 Alexa Bys’s 13 year career as a gymnast may have opened doors to a stint with the circus (she politely declined), but these days she’s much more interested in hitting the yoga studio and cheffing it up in the kitchen.
-She also walks dogs as a side hustle, but recently Alexa’s traded the leash for the spreadsheet, joining our team as a Junior Analyst, cleaning up client data, building dashboards, & gliding through quarterly reports with poise.
+She also walks dogs as a side hustle, but has traded in the leash for the spreadsheet, as our Media & Analytics Specialist, cleaning up client data, building dashboards, & gliding through quarterly reports with poise.
 Since her father taught her to play Texas Hold ‘Em in elementary school, Alexa’s always had a handle on numbers, but more importantly, it’s made her an expert at keeping her cool.
 No campaign is a match for her statistical acrobatics.
 Barnum & Bailey, eat your heart out!